How to Choose Your Cruise to the British Isles and Northern Europe

 How can you make the most of a voyage through Northern Europe or the British Isles?
 This depends on where you go.
 You won’t have come for guaranteed sunshine or a beach break – although Swedes in their island summerhouses and Finns plunging into chilly tundra lakes from their wood-fired saunas may disagree.

-Should you be following the classic Baltic route, visiting grand old seafaring cities of Copenhagen, Stockholm, Helsinki and St. Petersburg, you’ll need sightseeing stamina.
+Should you be following the classic Baltic route, visiting grand old seafaring cities of Copenhagen, Stockholm, and Helsinki, you’ll need sightseeing stamina.
 Make the most of those relaxing sea days between ports, as there’s a lifetime’s worth of culture to unravel.
 Some cities, namely Copenhagen and Stockholm, are easy and fun to explore independently, with their compact centers, friendly, English-speaking citizens and efficient public transport.
-You can walk around tiny, medieval Tallinn in a couple of hours but in St. Petersburg, I’d recommend a good private guide or a shore excursion to bring the priceless riches of this majestic city to life.
+You can walk around tiny, medieval Tallinn in a couple of hours but in St. Petersburg (editor’s note: currently cruises are not calling at Russian ports due to the conflict with Ukraine), I’d recommend a good private guide or a shore excursion to bring the priceless riches of this majestic city to life.

 Perhaps you’re intrigued by the British Isles, which manage to cram millennia of history, extraordinary natural beauty and a melting pot of cultures into a relatively small space.
 As a Londoner, I confess to having dismissed exploring my own backyard until my maiden round-Britain voyage took me to Orkney and the Isles of Scilly, both of which left me enchanted, amazed and longing for more.